zylklab/devcon2019/README.md

 The materials for the lighting talk presentation at Alfresco Devcon 2019 are linked here:

-## Lighting Talk Session

-### Portal & Content Services Revisited: Alfresco - Liferay Integration
+## Portal & Content Services Revisited: Alfresco - Liferay Integration

 In many real life scenarios, Digital Experience Platforms such as Liferay DXP (some time ago known as Enterprise Portals), and Content Services Platforms as Alfresco live together managing some parts of the document lifecycle.
 This portlet integration provides a solution for Alfresco content publication in a portal such as Liferay DXP via CMIS API.